NJ Lead Safe Law FAQ

 I am being told that test may occur outdoors, such as a porch railings and windows, etc. Is that true?

 Porches are typically not included.
-I would be worried if it becomes more like interior space.
+I would be worried if THE OUTDOOR AREA becomes more like interior space.
 The law says the periodic lead-based paint inspection applies to interior spaces within dwellings.
 This is interpreted to include any common areas that tenants of a rental dwelling have access to, including hallways and basements, in two-family and multiple dwelling rentals.

 Can the abatement take place during occupancy, or must the unit remain vacant until the lead abatement is completed?